Nabulsi soap: Production process

 The chief ingredients of Nabulsi soap are virgin olive oil, water, and an alkaline sodium compound.
 The compound is made by mixing the powdered ashes of the barilla plant (qilw), which grows along the banks of the River Jordan, with locally supplied lime (sheed).
 The sodium compound is then heated with water and olive oil in large copper vats over fermentation pits.
 The solution of water and sodium compound becomes increasingly concentrated in a series of 40 cycles repeated over eight days.
 During that time, an oar-shaped wooden tool known as a dukshab is used to stir the liquid soap continuously.
 The liquid soap is then spread in wooden frames to set.
 After setting, it is cut into the classic cube shape of Nabulsi soap and stamped with the company's trademark seal.
 The soap cubes then undergo a drying process that can last from three months to a year, and involves stacking them in ceiling-high structures resembling cones with hollow centers that allow the air to circulate around them.

 The finished product is ivory-colored and has almost no scent.
 (Perfumes are never used in Nabulsi soap.)
 Before leaving the factory, the individual cubes that are to be sold locally are wrapped by hand in paper that is waxed on one side.
 Cubes that are destined for export are left unwrapped and usually dispatched in stiff sacks to protect them from damage.

+In culture

 Considered an important aspect of Nablus's cultural heritage, the preservation of the Nabulsi soap-making industry has been the focus of several local projects, including the restoration and conversion of the old Arafat soap factory into a Cultural Heritage Enrichment Center.
 The center has research and exhibition facilities and includes a small model soap factory that makes Nabulsi soap using traditional methods.
 Project Hope and other local non-governmental organizations market the soap in the West to raise funds for their other community projects.